 Eczema is only skin-deep.

-False: Eczema is a broad term for a number of different skin problems.
+FALSE: Eczema is a broad term for a number of different skin problems.
 Atopic dermatitis is the most common form of eczema.
-While the focus may be on the itchy, red burning rash on top of your skin, a bigger story is happening inside your body.
+While the focus may be on the itchy, red (violet or grey depending on the color of the skin), burning rash on top of your skin, a bigger story is happening inside your body.
 Understanding a root cause of atopic dermatitis may help you discover additional ways to manage the disease and reduce the number of flare-ups.

 Eczema and atopic dermatitis are the same thing.

-I only need to concentrate on preventing flare-ups of my atopic dermatitis.
+I only need to concentrate on preventing the flare-ups of atopic dermatitis.

-False: Atopic dermatitis must be treated continuously, that means even when your skin looks normal.
+FALSE: Atopic dermatitis may need to be treated proactively, even when the skin of you or your love one looks normal.

-When my skin is clear, my atopic dermatitis is gone.
+When skin is clear, atopic dermatitis is gone.

-False: Atopic dermatitis is an ever-present disease whose symptoms are treated at the surface but whose cause — inflammation — remains underneath.
+FALSE: Atopic dermatitis is a disease where inflammation may be present under the skin even when there are no visible symptoms on the skin.
 So, even when skin is clear and looks rash-free, the underlying inflammation may still be active and waiting to return.

 Atopic dermatitis can be triggered by allergens.